Diogo-Ferreira/metricsWorkshop/README.md

 # First step

-Create a simple temperateur graph.
+1. Create a simple temperature graph.
+2. Create the responses code graph
+3. Create the others graph that you see on the screenshot, start by your favorite
+4. play with the sensor paramaters

 # Goal